petrik33/petrik33/README.md

 My name is Tsimafei.
 I am a student of [Belarusian State University](https://bsu.by/en/) on the [Faculty of Applied Mathematics and Computer Science](https://fpmi.bsu.by/en/main.aspx).
-I am also a part of indie game developers team - [Thirty Three Infinities or TTI Studio](https://thirty-three-infinities.itch.io/)
+I am also a part of the indie game development team [Thirty Three Infinities or TTI Studio](https://thirty-three-infinities.itch.io/)

 My biggest passion now is front-end development.